Clicky

 7. To rehydrate, soak husks in room temperature water for at least 30 minutes up to a few hours before patting dry and assembling tamales.

-The dehydrator works great, just monitor carefully and remove immediately once dried to prevent over-drying.
+An Excalibur dehydrator works great for this because you can remove a tray or two to adjust for the height of the husk, just monitor carefully and remove immediately once dried to prevent over-drying.
 Have fun making tamales!

 Can you dry corn for chickens?

-Dry corn to create nutritious treats for chickens in the winter.
-Drying corn allows for longer storage.
+Yes, you can dry corn to create nutritious treats for chickens in the winter.
+Drying corn allows for longer storage, too.

 Methods:

 1. Hang entire corn ears with husks removed in mesh bags in a dry indoor area with good ventilation.
-Let dry for 4+ weeks.
+Let dry for at least four weeks.

 2. For loose corn kernels, spread in a single layer on mesh drying racks and dehydrate in the oven at 150-170°F with oven door ajar for several hours until hard and shrunken.
 Stir periodically.

-3. A food dehydrator with temperature set to 125-150°F can also work well.
+3. A food dehydrator with temperature set to 125-150°F also works well.
 Dry corn kernels for 6-12 hours, stirring occasionally.

-4. For quick oven drying, bake kernels on sheets stirred frequently for 1 hour at 300°F. Note some nutrients are lost with higher heat exposure compared to other methods.
+4. For quick oven drying, bake kernels on sheets.
+Stir frequently and bake for 1 hour at 300°F. Note some nutrients are lost with higher heat exposure compared to other methods.

 Tip: For easier nibbling, grind very dry corn kernels into smaller bits.
 Store dried corn in a cool place.
 Rehydrate our corn first for easier digestion if you want softer treats.